 SCA and SAST solutions from Sonatype

 While there are many such tools available on the market, I would be remiss not to mention the robust solutions available through Sonatype.

 OSS Index: SCA

-Nexus Lifecycle: SCA
+Sonatype Lifecycle: SCA

-For larger organizations that require a more robust SCA solution, Nexus Lifecycle is a great option.
+For larger organizations that require a more robust SCA solution, Sonatype Lifecycle is a great option.
 When it comes to finding security vulnerabilities in open source dependencies, using a solution with high quality data is one of the best ways to set your organization up for security success.
 Find out more about how we curate this data.